AlexandreDecan/portion/README.md

 This library adheres to a [semantic versioning](https://semver.org) scheme.

 **2.0.0-pre1** (not yet released)

+ - Infinities define a hash value.
+ - An interval is hashable if and only if is bounds are hashable.
  - Drop support for Python 2.7 and 3.4 since they reached end-of-life.
- - Many (optional) parameters are converted to keyword-only arguments:
+ - Breaking change: many (optional) parameters are converted to keyword-only arguments:
    * for `from_string` and `to_string`: `bound`, `disj`, `sep`, `left_open`, `left_closed`, `right_open`, `right_closed`, `pinf` and `ninf`;
    * for `from_data` and `to_data`: `pinf` and `ninf`;
    * for `iterate`: `base` and `reverse`;
    * for `i.replace`: `ignore_inf`;
-   * for `i.overlaps`: `adjacent`;
+   * for `i.overlaps`: `adjacent`.
- - Remove deprecated `permissive` in `.overlaps` (use `adjacent` instead).
+ - Breaking change: remove deprecated `permissive` in `.overlaps` (use `adjacent` instead).
  - Restructure package in modules instead of a flat file.
- - Restructure tests for each module instead of a flat file.
+ - Reorganise tests in modules and classes instead of a flat file.
- - Infinities have a hash value.
- - An interval is hashable if and only if is bounds are hashable.

 **1.10.0** (2019-09-26)